netxms/netxms-doc/admin/event-processing.rst

        If checkbox :guilabel:`Rule is disabled` is set, this rule is ignored.
    * - Condition --> Source Objects
      - One or more event's source objects.
-This list can be left empty, which matches any node, or contain nodes, subnets, or containers.
-If you specify subnet or container, any node within it will be matched.
+This list can be left empty, which matches any object, or contain nodes, subnets, containers, clusters, etc...
+       If you specify subnet, container, cluster, rack or chassis, any object within it will also be matched.
    * - Condition --> Events
      - Event code.
-This field can be left empty, which matches any event, or list of event codes.
+This field can be left empty, which matches any event, or contain list of applicable events.
    * - Condition --> Severity Filter
      - Event's severity.
 This field contains selection of event severities to be matched.
    * - Condition --> Filtering Script
      - Optional matching script written in NXSL.
-If this field is empty, no additional checks are performed.
-Otherwise, the event will be considered as matched only if the script returns non-zero (``TRUE``) return code.
+If this field is empty (or only contains comments according to NXSL language specification), no additional checks are performed.
+Otherwise, the event will be considered as matched only if the script returns boolean ``true`` (or other value that is considered true in NXSL language, e.g. non-zero number or array).
 For more information about |product_name| scripting language please refer to the chapter :ref:`scripting` in this manual.
    * - **Action**
-     - Sub-sections of **Action** section determine what actions are performed if an event meets condition.
+     - Sub-sections of **Action** section determine what actions are performed if an event meets all conditions of a rule.
 If checkbox :guilabel:`Stop event processing` is set, then subsequent rules (with higher rule number) will not be processed for a given event.
+However, actions of given rule will be performed.
    * - Action --> Alarm
-     - There can be set rules connected with alarm generation.
+     - Action in regard to alarms.
 Alarm can be created, resolved or terminated or no action to alarms is done.
+See :ref:`generating_and_terminating_alarms` for more information.
    * - Action --> Persistent Storage
-     - :ref:`nxsl_persistent_storage` action like add/update or delete can be made.
+     - :ref:`nxsl_persistent_storage` action like add/update or delete can be performed.
    * - Action --> Server Actions
-     - Here a list of actions is defined to be executed if condition is met.
+     - List of predefined actions to be executed.
+Action execution could be delayed with ability to cancel a delayed action later on.
+Execution of action could be snoozed for a specified period of time.
 For action configuration refer to :ref:`actions` chapter.
+       Delayed execution and snoozing is controlled using timers which can be referred to using timer key.
+This allows cancelling a timer or checking, if its still running from NXSL script.
    * - Action --> Timer Cancellations
-     - Here a list of timers is defined that should be canceled if condition is met.
+     - List of timers identified by timer keys to cancel.
+Timers are ran if an action is delayed or snoozed.
    * - Comments
-     - Here a comment can be added.
+     - Rule comment which can be multi-line text.
 The comment is displayed as a name of the rule.